You are unique. Why shouldn’t your wedding be?

 Meanwhile, white signifies kindness, purity, and innocence.
 Because it involves the presence of all colors, it also represents completion and wholeness.
 Including white wedding sand in your palette is also a great way to represent God being the center of your relationship.

 Of course, you are free to experiment on your own color palette.
-If you’d like to order samples to check on your colors before finalizing your choice, you can order for the cost of shipping here.
+If you’d like to order samples to check on your colors before finalizing your choice, you can order here.

 We suggest buying 2 pounds of sand for each color you select so that you’ll have enough to test the combinations and bring to your wedding.
 Few things can be more frustrating than realizing you don’t have enough sand days before your actual ceremony!